 Very early into the pandemic inflicted lockdowns, people began to realize their hair roots might not be addressed for months.
 With salons closed, people began to turn to boxed hair dye while others called their stylists in a panic.
 One New York City-based colorist Rachel Bodt told Allure that rather than let her clients stress, she turned to FaceTime consultations to help them get their color back.

 Meanwhile, others took the online consultation a step farther by then providing clients with Quarantine Color Kits made up of their personalized formulas with detailed instructions for them to use at home.

 Telehealth has exploded during the pandemic.
-Telemedicine, as it’s also called, comprised nearly 30% of outpatient visits in April, according to the Center for Infectious Disease Research and Policy.
-From screening potential COVID-19 cases to helping elderly high-risk patients get diagnoses from home, the shift to virtual visits and remote consultations has provided doctors a way to see more patients who were homebound.
+Telemedicine, as it's also called, comprised nearly 30% of outpatient visits in April, according to the Center for Infectious Disease Research and Policy.
+From screening potential COVID-19 cases to helping elderly high-risk patients get diagnoses from home, the shift to virtual visits and virtual consultations have provided healthcare professionals a way to see more patients who were homebound.

 For real estate agents, using video has become critical during the pandemic.
 With home owners wary of letting people into their houses, many agents turned to virtual open houses and even closing consultations as a way to connect with clients.
 In fact, the number of 3-D home tours created on Zillow went up 326%, reports the Washington Post.

 Buyers are even signing contracts virtually.
 Market Watch reports, "Nearly half the people who bought a home in the past year hadn't seen the property in person beforehand."

 Making It Fit